git-asdffdsa/pymailib/docs/accounts.md

      Since some providers require different things (e.g. enable smtp), this could be the case... look at **return values** for further explanation
-3. Everything worked out of the box
+3. Everything worked

+     In this case, the second two return values are empty lists

 ####Return Values:
 This function returns three values: